 Duty: Duty is a call to serve others before self.
 Citadel nurses will recognize the responsibility of being a leader within the interprofessional healthcare team and promoting holistic health, healing and caring practices to individuals, families and communities.

 Respect: Respect means to treat other people with dignity and worth.
 Citadel nurses will provide quality and safe care to all people without regard to rank, position, age, race, color, gender, sexual orientation, national origin, religion, or physical attributes.
 Citadel nurses will assume a leadership role in promoting a positive image of the profession.

-Purpose and Objectives of the Program
+Learning Outcomes of the Program

 The purpose of The Citadel nursing program is to prepare nurses at the baccalaureate level to assume leadership roles within the healthcare team, providing for quality and safe practice in a complex health care environment.
 Specifically, students will: